Please Find Below Answers to Some Frequently Asked Questions Regarding the COVID-19 (Coronavirus) and the Mariposa Community

 • Clean and disinfect frequently touched objects and surfaces.

-5. Q: How can I contact Management to address association related questions if the Mariposa Community Center is closed?
+5. Q: How can I contact Management to address association related questions?

-6. Q: What are the current hours for the Association Management Team?
+6. Q: What are the current hours for association management team?

-A: The Management Team is available to assist you Monday through Friday from 8:00 AM to 5:00 PM.
+A: The Management Team is available to assist you Monday through Friday from 9:00 AM to 6:00 PM during this phase.
 Email communication, resident engagement, assessment processing, accounts payable, and remote meetings will continue as planned.
-Additionally, all contracted services and utilities remain operational.
+Additionally, all contracted services and utilities will remain operational.

 7. Q: Will my assessment be discounted as a result of the temporary Community Center Facilities closures?